Wall Street Breakfast: The Worst Quarter Since '08

 Listen on the go!
 A daily podcast of Wall Street Breakfast will be available by 8:00 a.m. on Seeking Alpha, iTunes, Stitcher and Spotify.

 Looking to extend the recent rally in equities and close Q1 on a more positive note, futures climbed another 0.7% overnight, building on yesterday's gains that saw the S&P 500 soar 3.4% and Dow jump nearly 700 points.
-Lifting stocks were medical industry breakthroughs, including progress on Johnson & Johnson's (NYSE:JNJ) coronavirus vaccine and Abbott's (NYSE:ABT) five-minute detection kit.
+Lifting stocks were medical industry breakthroughs, including progress on Johnson & Johnson's (JNJ) coronavirus vaccine and Abbott's (ABT) five-minute detection kit.
 Investors also appeared to embrace the latest government approach of social distancing until April 30, which many believe will reduce economic damage in the long run.
 What's next?
 Consumer confidence data will be published at 10 a.m.
-ET, while Conagra (NYSE:CAG) and BlackBerry (NYSE:BB) are scheduled to release quarterly results.
+ET, while Conagra (CAG) and BlackBerry (BB) are scheduled to release quarterly results.

 Go deeper: BlackRock CEO predicts steady economic recovery.

-In response to the collapsing crude market, shale drillers Pioneer Natural Resources (NYSE:PXD) and Parsley Energy (NYSE:PE) have asked Texas oil regulators to convene an emergency meeting to consider production curbs.
+In response to the collapsing crude market, shale drillers Pioneer Natural Resources (PXD) and Parsley Energy (PE) have asked Texas oil regulators to convene an emergency meeting to consider production curbs.
 The request comes even as the American Petroleum Institute criticized such actions as a "shortsighted" and "anti-competitive" effort that will "harm U.S. consumers and American businesses."
 Parsley CEO Matt Gallagher thinks Texas production should be cut by 20%, telling Bloomberg such action from a state level would "help enable discussions at an international level from our federal government."

 Go deeper: Shell says price war, coronavirus impacts reflected in March.